Subhojit1993/SnakeLadder/README.md

 # Developed using Vanilla JS

-# Start clicking on the roll dice
+# Start playing by clicking on the roll dice button